-The Consolidated Financial Statements in this prospectus are presented in accordance with GAAP and include the Company's consolidated domestic and international subsidiaries.
+The Consolidated Financial Statements in this Annual Report on Form 10-K are presented in accordance with GAAP and include the Company's consolidated domestic and international subsidiaries.
 Intercompany accounts and transactions have been eliminated.
-The Consolidated Financial Statements in this prospectus and the accompanying footnotes should be read in conjunction with the audited consolidated financial statements of BeautyHealth and HydraFacial as of and for the year ended December 31, 2020 presented in the Company's Registration Statement on Form S-1 filed with the Securities and Exchange Commission ("SEC") on July 19, 2021.
+The Consolidated Financial Statements in this Annual Report on Form 10-K and the accompanying footnotes should be read in conjunction with the audited consolidated financial statements of BeautyHealth and HydraFacial as of and for the year ended December 31, 2020 presented in the Company's Registration Statement on Form S-1 filed with the Securities and Exchange Commission ("SEC") on July 19, 2021.